AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/Preview_Data_API.md

 Used only when [paging](xref:DataViewsGettingData#paging).
 Not specified when requesting the first page of data.

 `[optional] int count`
 The requested page size.
 The maximum is 250,000.
-If the parameter is not provided, [a default page size will be calculated](xref:DataViewsGettingData#page-size).
+If the parameter is not provided, [an optimal page size will be calculated](xref:DataViewsGettingData#page-size).

 #### Example request body